 2 years after Michael, Florida Panhandle recovery goes on

-Two years after Hurricane Michael came ashore in the Florida Panhandle, recovery is continuing
+Two years after Hurricane Michael came ashore in the Florida Panhandle, the recovery is still ongoing

 TALLAHASSEE, Fla. -- Much of the blue tarps that covered the battered homes across Florida's Panhandle are gone, as the scars from Hurricane Michael two years ago begin to fade.
 Homes and businesses have been repaired or rebuilt.